vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.20.0 =
+* Added: Webhooks.
+To enable webhooks you just need to save your settings one more time.
+A webhook will be automatically set-up.
 * Added: Try to detect whether to use Vipps or MobilePay branding.
 * Added: Use the translations from translate.wordpress.org.
 * Added: Better handling of our special action pages.